 First of all, we’re not going to get into the weeds on the details.
-Just the facts, ma’am.
-And they are: Borderlands, a sci-fi/action game, is essentially a first-person shooter.
+Just the facts (and history), ma’am.
+And they are: Borderlands, one of the most hyped-up sci-fi/action games, is essentially a first-person shooter.
 You choose your player, one of the Vault Hunters on the planet Pandora, and then you quest your heart out.
 You try to hunt those vaults, while fighting off people and creatures who really want to stop you.

 There have been four editions of the game, including one prequel.
 They’ve been extremely popular, with the franchise earning over a billion in profits.
 And they’re available on all major platforms.

 Okay, But How Will Eli Roth Turn Borderlands Into A Movie?